John Denver / Some Days Are Diamonds [1986] - YouTube

 But Denver, ever the optimist, reminds us that these dark patches are temporary.
 The recurring line “Some days are diamonds” acts as a beacon of hope, a promise of brighter days to come.
 This cyclical nature of life is a recurring theme in Denver’s work, and “Some Days Are Diamonds (Some Days Are Stone)” exemplifies it perfectly.

-Read more: John Denver – Wildflowers in a Mason Jar (The Farm)
+Read more: John Denver – Is It Love?

 The song delves deeper as Denver ponders the toll these emotional fluctuations take.
 “The face that I see in my mirror” he sings, “More and more is a stranger to me.”
 This introspective verse hints at the transformative power of life’s challenges, the way they can alter our perception of ourselves.
 The line “More and more I can see there’s a danger In becoming what I never thought I’d be” adds a layer of vulnerability, acknowledging the fear of losing oneself amidst the storms of life.